cambenesch/cambenesch.github.io/_posts/2024-03-12-chord-intersections.md

     <img width="57%" src="/assets/images/chords/chord4.gif">
     <img width="42%" src="/assets/images/chords/chord3.png">
     <br>
-    Figure 2 - Labeling the chords
+    Figure 2 - Labeling the chords (gif)
 </p>

 Fig 2 shows $n=4$ chords labeled 0 thru 3.
 There are ${4\choose 2} = 6$ pairs of distinct chords. $I=4$ of these pairs intersect: 0 & 1, 0 & 2, 1 & 2, and 2 & 3.
 Chords 0 & 3 and 1 & 3 do not intersect.